 - Patchy hair growth: Uneven growth could keep you from giving that perfect shape to your beard.
 Use olive oil and castor oil to promote growth.
 Regular use of these oils will also help to prevent thinning of hair.

 - Dry hair: Dry beard hair can cause further problems like dandruff and also cause hair to become brittle and break easily.
 The solution is simple.
 Use a conditioner and make use of oils like avocado or olive oil to provide nourishment.

 - Acne: Beard acne can be a little hard to handle because you can’t just shave off that little patch of hair, right?
 Beard acne also results in the hair getting trapped in the pimple and can lead to an infection due to moisture and heat.
 Tea tree oil can provide a solution to this problem.
-Dilute it and apply on the affected area using an ear bud.
-You can also use the non traditional remedy of applying Listerine, as this will dry out the acne quickly.
+Dilute it and apply it to the affected area using an earbud.
+You can also use the non-traditional remedy of applying Listerine, as this will dry out the acne quickly.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.